Sal Rosato

 Salvatore Rosato (June 6, 1918 - January 12, 1959) was an American football fullback.
 He played for Villanova University (1940–1941), March Field (1942–1943), and the Washington Redskins (1945–1947).

-Early years
+Early life

 Rosato was born in 1918 in Williamsport, Pennsylvania, and attended Williamsport High School.
 He attended Villanova University and played college football for the Villanova Wildcats in 1940 and 1941.

 Military and pro football

 Rosato served in the United States Army Air Forces during World War II.
 He played with the 1942 and 1943 March Field Flyers football teams.
 After the war, he played professional football as a fullback in the National Football League (NFL) for the Washington Redskins from 1945 to 1947.
 He appeared in a total of 24 games for the Redskins, seven of them as a starter.

 Family and later years

 Rosato married Elizabeth Jane Crennen in Williamsport in 1948.
 He died of a heart attack in 1959 at age 40 while playing in an industrial league basketball game in Alhambra, California.